 Dairy-Free, Low-Carb, Keto Brownies

 These Low-Carb Keto Brownies are the perfect sweet treat to satisfy your chocolate cravings.
-They are perfect for both paleo and keto dieters.
+Not only are they crazy delicious, but they’re also perfect for both paleo and keto dieters.
 As a bonus, this is the easiest low-carb recipe I have ever made.
 It is so simple!
 Just stir, pour, and bake.
 That is my kind of low-carb treat.
 The whole family can have a wonderful chocolate treat without the mom-guilt with these low carb brownies.

 These low carb brownies need no chopping, grating, mixing, blending, or any of those tedious tasks associated with healthy food.